What are cold sores?

 First, a tingling, itching and burning sensation may be felt on or around the lips.
 This stage is followed by redness and swelling.
 Finally, clustered, fluid-filled sores appear.
 Cold sores usually heal in seven to ten days, but can reactivate at any point after certain triggers such as fatigue and stress, the menstrual cycle, or sun exposure.

-How to treat cold sores
+What to do about cold sores

 Avoid using natural remedies such as vinegar compresses, chamomile tea, baking soda, lemon juice or ice.
 Although these remedies may help scabs detach quickly, they irritate the cells of the skin, meaning that such remedies can actually prolong inflammation and delay long-term healing.